Multi-User Impersonation in Automated K2 Tests Using BenchQA

 From the K2 SmartStarter website, navigate to the “Leave Request” project and download the zip file that applies to your version of K2.
 Install it on your K2 server.

 If you have BenchQA installed, we can start by creating the new test cases to demonstrate multi-user impersonation.
-If you don’t have BenchQA installed, please download a free trial from the Velocity website and request a trial licence.
+If you don’t have BenchQA installed, please download a free trial from the Velocity IT website and request a trial licence.

 Also, please review the help documentation included in BenchQA, as it will assist you in creating the automated K2 test cases.